Adel-Bensalem/library-service/README.md

 ## Introduction

-Software to publish and distribute a book, this software includes viewing and editing books and chapters, as well as adding comments.
+Software to publish and distribute books, this software includes viewing and editing books and chapters, as well as adding comments.

 As it is a service exported by a web server, the graphical interface that will display the data provided is interchangeable.